git-bug/git-bug/doc/model.md

 - Lamport clocks respect the DAG structure
 - the final `Operation` order is [A,B,C,D,E,F], according to those clocks

-When we have a concurrent edition, we apply a secondary ordering based on the `OperationPack`'s identifier:
+When we have concurrent editions, we apply a secondary ordering, based on the `OperationPack`'s identifier:

 ![merge scenario 2](merge2.png)